-2.2.4 Alternative D, Proposed Action: Gather and removal of excess wild horses to low AML and population growth control by establishing a non-reproducing component.
+2.2.4 Alternative D: Gather and removal of excess wild horses to low AML and population growth suppression by establishing a non-reproducing component.

-Under Alternative D management actions would be similar to the Alternative A and C with the exception that a fraction of the mares returning to the HMA would be humanely sterilized, sex ratio adjustments would not be done, and fertility control vaccines and IUDs would not be administered.
-Mares younger than the age of 5 would not be returned to the HMA.
-A select number of humanely neutered male horses may also be returned to the HMA as part of the nonreproducing component.
+Under Alternative D management actions would be similar to Alternative A and B with the exception that some fraction of the mares returning to the HMA would be sterilized instead of receiving population growth suppressant vaccines or IUDs.
+Additionally, a select number of neutered male horses may be returned to the HMA as part of the non-reproducing component.
 The number of neutered horses would be determined based on the number of males gathered.
-No more than 50% of the mares and/ or stallions that would remain on the range after the gather would be sterilized.
 Here, 'neutering' is defined to be the sterilization of a male horse (stallion), either by removal of the testicles (castration, also known as gelding) or by vasectomy, where the testicles are retained but no sperm leave the body by severing or blocking the vas deferens or epididymis.
 The WFRHBA specifically provides for contraception and sterilization (16 U.S.C.
-1333 (b)(1)).
-The Confusion HMA would continue to have reproducing horses as part of the herd and it would continue to receive occasional genetic influence from horses crossing over from nearby HMAs.
+1333(b)(1)).
+The Swasey HMA would continue to have reproducing horses and it would continue to receive occasional genetic influence from horses crossing over from nearby HMAs.
 Hair samples would be pulled for genetic monitoring.
-If genetic monitoring efforts show a need to increase observed heterozygosity levels then BLM FFO would augment the genetic diversity in the herd by introducing fertile adults (preferentially mares, though stallions could also be introduced if needed) from other HMAs.
-Methods for sterilizing mares could include the following.
-For any method using surgery or extensive animal handling, a veterinarian would ensure use of appropriate sedation, anesthesia, analgesics and antibiotics.
+If monitoring efforts show a need BLM FFO would augment the genetic diversity in the herd by introducing fertile mares from other HMAs.